 Warehousing is one of the critical processes within supply chains and logistics operations, accounting for about 20% of logistics costs (Dhooma and Baker, 2012).
 A substantial evolution of warehouses has also been observed over time (Baglio et al., 2019), as they have transformed from simple repositories for inventory into multi-functional logistics hubs (Baker, 2004; Onstein et al., 2019).
-This brought along significant challenges not only in terms of efficiency and service level fulfilment (Kembro et al., 2018), but also concerning the environmental impact of the building and the related operations (Kembro et al., 2017; Centobelli et al., 2020; Shaw et al., 2021).
-The environmental impact has been often related to greenhouse gas (GHG) emissions (Oberhofer and Dieplinger, 2014; McKinnon, 2015), and measured in terms of carbon dioxide equivalent tons emitted (CO2eq) (Yang et al., 2019; Negri et al., 2021).
+This brought along significant challenges not only in terms of efficiency and service level fulfilment (Kembro et al., 2018), but also concerning the environmental impact of the building and the related operations (Kembro et al., 2017; Shaw et al., 2021).
+The environmental impact has been often related to greenhouse gas (GHG) emissions (Oberhofer and Dieplinger, 2014; McKinnon, 2015), and measured in terms of carbon dioxide equivalent tons emitted (CO_2eq) (Yang et al., 2019; Negri et al., 2021).
 According to the World Economic Forum (2016), logistics and transport activities account for 13% of the overall GHG emissions worldwide, where logistics sites represents 11%.

-Both practitioners and academics have been showing increasing awareness and interest towards improving environmental sustainability of logistics facilities (Laari et al., 2018; Wehner et al., 2020; Shaw et al. 2021).
-For instance, growing investiments have characterised the real estate industry, with reference to green building projects such as improving building thermal insulation and utilities, e.g. photovoltaic and solar panels (IEA, 2019, and 2020).
-Green building rating systems, such as Leadership in Energy and Environmental Design (LEED) and Building Research Establishment Environmental Assessment Method (BREEAM), have also become available as sustainability assessment methods to be applied during both building design and construction (Chiarini, 2014; Baglio et al., 2021).
-Besides, energy-efficient solutions and technologies are becoming more and more widespread, e.g. LED lighting, lithium-ion batteries, and energy-saving fast-chargers (Rai et al., 2011; Rajput et al., 2020).
+Both practitioners and academics have been showing increasing awareness and interest towards improving environmental sustainability of logistics facilities (Wehner et al., 2020; Shaw et al. 2021).
+For instance, growing investiments have been observed in the real estate industry, with reference to green building projects, such as improving building thermal insulation and utilities, e.g. photovoltaic and solar panels (IEA, 2019, and 2020).
+Green building rating systems, such as Leadership in Energy and Environmental Design (LEED) and Building Research Establishment Environmental Assessment Method (BREEAM), have also become available as sustainability assessment methods to be applied during both building design and construction (Baglio et al., 2021).
+Besides, higher attention to energy-efficient solutions has been highlighted, e.g. through the adoption of technologies such as LED lighting, lithium-ion batteries and energy-saving fast-chargers (Rai et al., 2011; Rajput et al., 2020).
 From the academic side, the literature dealing with logistics environmental sustainability, which was initially more focused on transport processes, has been now turning the attention on warehousing operations (Ries et al., 2017; Agyabeng-Mensah et al., 2020).
-A rising number of contributions have emerged, investigating how logistics sites may reduce their footprint and resource consumption, and to identify the entire range of drivers affecting warehouses' energy efficiency (Bartolini et al., 2019; Minashkina and Happonen, 2020).

-However, to date there is a scarcity of contributions about the impact of warehousing on overall emissions, and even specific warehouse consumption and emission figures are often incomplete (Shaw et al., 2021).
-For instance, widely-adopted green building certifications such as LEED and BREEAM are helpful to provide an environmental rating of a facility but do not provide any quantification of the related consumption or emission figures.
+A rising number of contributions emerged, to investigate how logistics sites may reduce their footprint and resource consumption, and to identify the entire range of drivers affecting warehouses' energy efficiency (Bartolini et al., 2019; Minashkina and Happonen, 2020).
+However, to date there is a scarcity of contributions about the impact of warehousing on overall emissions, and even specific warehouse consumption and emission data are often incomplete (Shaw et al., 2021).
+For instance, widelyadopted green building certifications such as LEED and BREEAM are helpful to provide an environmental rating of a facility but do not provide any quantification of the related consumption or emission figures.
 Overall, the novelty of the subject has brought a variety of documents, but a comprehensive standardised methodology for assessing the environmental impact of logistics sites is still lacking.
-From a strategic perspective, logistics activities are key in determining the environmental sustainability performance of companies and supply chains (Ozbekler and Ozturkoglu, 2020; Kazancoglu et al., 2021).
-However, there is still uncertainty about how to integrate sustainable logistics-related decisions into the overall corporate strategy (Laari et al., 2018).
 A structured and holistic assessment of the environmental performance of logistics facilities could support internal analyses and comparisons with competitors to drive actions for improvement, thus leveraging sustainability as a critical success factor (Carter and Rogers, 2008; Baglio et al., 2019).
 As acknowledged by Shaw et al. (2021; p.
 382), "it enables organisations to measure and externally report their environmental performance and helps them to internally control and analyse such performance to understand their business better and continually improve".